 Since then, a lot has happened.
 The area became an official part of Edinburgh in 1920, The Royal Yacht Britannia made her final stop at Ocean Terminal, and Leith was catapulted into the spotlight by Irvine Welsh’s Trainspotting.

 But Leith has always done its own thing.
-The area slowly began to shed its industrial skin and embrace a trendy new guise – and is now one of the coolest neighbourhoods in the world, according to Time Out.
+The area slowly began to shed its industrial skin and embrace a trendy new guise – and is now 4th on the list of coolest neighbourhoods in the world, according to Time Out.

 Here’s our guide to the area, with tips on eating, drinking and other fun things to see and do.